 Regent Nursing School Student Will Graduate With Her Twin Daughters

 She made pasta at an Italian restaurant to fund nursing school when she was younger.
 She prioritized homeschooling her five children while working night shifts as a nurse.
-Finally, 29 years later, she dove in head first to earn her RN to B.S. in Nursing at Regent University.
+Finally, 29 years later, she dove headfirst to earn her RN to B.S. in Nursing at Regent University.

-“Now, it’s my turn,” says Kandi Puder (SON, ’20).
+“Now, it’s my turn,” says Kandi Puder (School of Nursing, ’20).
 In May 2020, she will participate in Regent’s commencement with her twin daughters, Hannah and Emily.